Phil Hughes (footballer)

-Philip Anthony Hughes (born 19 November 1964) is a former Northern Ireland international footballer who played as a goalkeeper.
+Philip Anthony Hughes (born 19 November 1964) is a Northern Ireland former international footballer who played as a goalkeeper.

 He left school in 1981 to sign for Manchester United as an apprentice, keeping goal as they finished FA Youth Cup runners-up in 1982, but leaving the following year without signing a professional contract.
 A two-year spell at Leeds United followed, after which he spent two years at Bury and four years at Wigan Athletic, before finishing his career in the mid-1990s with Scarborough.
 He earned three caps for the Northern Ireland national football team between 1986 and 1987, and was included in the 1986 FIFA World Cup team as a back-up goalkeeper.
 Since his retirement from professional football in 1992, Hughes has worked as a goalkeeping coach for a number of clubs.
 While playing part-time for Guiseley, he also worked as a policeman.